Skip to content

 Practice at Home

-Another great way to prepare your little one for preschool is by creating a mini classroom at home where they can practice activities like sitting still, following directions, or socializing with other kids.
-This will not only help educate them on how things work in a classroom setting but also give them the confidence that comes with familiarity when they arrive on that first day of school.
+Create a "mini classroom" at home where they can practice activities like sitting still, following directions, or socializing.
+This not only educates them on how things work in a classroom setting but also builds the confidence that comes with familiarity.

 Make Connections

-Finally, give your child an opportunity to connect with other kids who are going to attend their school by hosting play dates or attending meet ups with other families from their class if available.
+Give your child an opportunity to connect with other future classmates by hosting playdates or attending meetups if available.
 Schools are usually open to connecting parents.
-The more connections they make beforehand, the more comfortable and confident they'll feel once classes begin!
+The more connections made beforehand, the more comfortable and confident they'll feel once classes begin.

-Sending a child off to school can be nerve-wracking but with these simple tips you'll have no trouble prepping your little one for the big day!
-Start talking about it early on so that it doesn't come as too much of a surprise on the actual day; create a strict routine leading up until then; let them pack their own bag so that they feel prepared; and most importantly—provide lots of reassurance throughout this process so that you both feel comfortable with this big step in life and most importantly let them know you’re a phone call away.
+Sending a child off to school can be nerve-wracking, but with these simple tips, you’ll have no trouble preparing your little one!
+Start talking about it early, create a solid routine, let them participate in packing their bag, and most importantly—provide lots of reassurance.
+Let them know you’re always just a phone call away.
 Good luck!